In this article, we will share with you how to prepare and pass the Microsoft Sentinel Ninja Training.

 A quick example, a SIEM has the ability to correlate events from one or more devices to provide additional detail about an incident.
 For instance, an attacker performing a brute-force password attack on a web server may be generating alerts on the web server itself and also on the firewall and intrusion detection system.
 A SIEM would portray the incident using events from these and possibly other devices to give you a richer depiction of the incident.

-As of August 23rd, 2021, the Microsoft Sentinel team has announced that in addition to preparing and becoming a Microsoft Sentinel Ninja, you can take a knowledge check and request a certificate of completion you score 80% or more.
+As of August 23rd, 2021, the Microsoft Sentinel team has announced that in addition to preparing and becoming a Microsoft Sentinel Ninja, you can take a knowledge check and request a certificate of completion if you score 80% or more.

 Microsoft Sentinel Ninja Training

 The Ninja training program includes 16 modules.
-It includes a presentation for each module with recording published on YouTube when available, it also supports information relevant to product documentation, blog posts, and other resources.
+It includes a presentation for each module with a recording published on YouTube when available, it also supports information relevant to product documentation, blog posts, and other resources.

 Every month, the Microsoft Sentinel team is adding new updates to the study guide, and you can track it by checking the date besides the topic.
 If you have already studied all the modules and you are ready for the knowledge check, follow the steps below: